liviu-padurariu/ProiectLaravel/README.md

 After updating the migration with the desired changes to run it:
 --path='path to the migration local space, not absoulte' php artisan migrate --path='/database/migrations/2024_01_04_160519_create_articles_table.php'

+How to make new model:

+php artisan make:model <ModelName> e.g: Article